Regulator Approved Remedial Courses

 Please note, all submitted documentation is securely stored and solely used for course facilitation.

-Documentation should be provided to the course participant for them to submit to PBI as part of their pre-course assignments.
-You may also provide the documentation directly to PBI, once the participant has registered for their course.
+Documentation should be provided to the course participant for them to submit to PBI Education as part of their pre-course assignments.
+You may also provide the documentation directly to PBI Education, once the participant has registered for their course.

 For referring entities interested in additional insight into a professional’s participation in a course, an Accomplishments, Impressions, and Recommendations (AIR) Letter can be requested within the referral documentation.
 Information about the AIR Letters can be found below or by clicking here.